saikyun/vajer/QnA.md

 I could tokenize and parse at the same time, I guess.
 It's a lisp after all.
 Why?
 Less looping.
 Why not?
 Potentially uglier code.

 Let's try splitted first.

+## I can now tokenize some lisp code, including comments and strings.
+What should I do now?

+Next up comes parsing.
+I should probably start creating lists and stuff, that can then be evaluated.